 mindset.
 The metaphor is, literally, a strikethrough.

-Whatever mindsets are, we need a revolution in them.
-All of them?
+Whatever mindsets are, according to Kapila we need a revolution in them.
+What, all of them?
 All of the mindsets?
-Yes, and at the top, the very top, of the World Health Organisation?
+Yes, and a revolution at the top, the very top, of the World Health Organisation.
 You mean the Director General?
 You’re talking about a revolution in the

-mindsets of the DG?
-Right.
-But you already know who the candidates are.
+Look Kapila, you already know who the candidates for the next DG are.
 Do they have the requisite mental acuity or not?
 Look at their CVs, listen to their speeches, read their text.
 Then decide whether they have that revolution of mindsets or not.
+But that’s not what you’re actually saying, is it Kapila?
+What you really want to say is, we need the mindsets at the top of the WHO to listen to me, Professor Kupesh Kapila.
+That’s fine, of course, but have the courage to come out and say that instead of hiding behind the collective pronoun “we” – who is we?

 But enough of the title of the article, what of the substance?
 Kabila writes:

 “The irony is that never has medical science been so productive and yet health inequalities so wide.
 That is why continuing to do more of the same is not an option.
 While extra funding is always welcome, much more necessary is a revolution in mind-sets and attitudes.
-This means organisational innovation to drive universal health coverage, foster collaboration, strengthen national health capacities, and forge partnerships that respect health as a fundamental human right.
 This means organisational innovation to drive universal health coverage, foster collaboration, strengthen national health capacities, and forge partnerships that respect health as a fundamental human right”.

 I always find it helps to begin an argument with a fallacy.
 So does Kapila: “Medical science has never been so productive and yet health inequalities have never been wider”.
 Outrageous!
-Not really: scientific productivity is no guarantor of equality.
+Well, not really: scientific productivity is no guarantor of equality.
 Consider, for example, how much R&D is devoted to male pattern baldness or erectile dysfunction.
 No, don’t Google it!
-You’ll get distracted with erect…oh well.
+You’ll get distracted with erect…see!

-Furthermore, this outrage – the inability to channel the fruits of medical science productivity to resolve health inequality – is the fault of current WHO leadership.
+Furthermore, this inability to channel the fruits of medical science productivity to resolve health inequality has festered under the leadership of the current WHO DG.
 Whatever Chan’s been doing, it’s done nothing to reduce the health inequality gap even when science has been so productive!
 Which is why “continuing to do more of the same is not an option”.
 It remains unstated precisely what needs to stop in order to re-align scientific productivity and health equality, but there’s no doubt about what needs to start: innovation, collaboration, partnership.
-In other words, MORE-OF-THE-SAME!
+In other words, more of the same!

 Some WHO experts downplay the significance of additional funding: “The WHO’s problem is not inadequate income.
 Rather, it is the imbalance between what member states, through the governing bodies, and voluntary contributors (including member states), through separate agreements, ask the WHO to do” (Charles Clift 2014, p. x).
 Personally, I would replace Clift’s “rather” with “and”.
 So would clever people like Larry Gostin – more eloquently of course: “Whatever the formula, there is little doubt that the WHO will never reach its potential unless members ensure that financing is predictable, sustainable, and scalable to global health needs” (Gostin, 2014, p125).